Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Mammoth Museum

-Learn about Mammoth’s unique gold mining history
+Learn about Mammoth’s unique gold mining history.

-📍 Google Maps | Website | Hours: 10 am – 6 pm | Entrance: Free ($5 donations appreciated)
+📍 Google Maps | Phone: (760) 934-6918 | Website | Hours: 10 am – 2 pm daily; Closed Wed | Entrance: Free ($5 donations appreciated)

-The Mammoth Museum is located in the historic Hayden Cabin and showcases some of Mammoth’s
+The Mammoth Museum is located in the historic Hayden Cabin and showcases some of Mammoth’s history, artifacts, and culture.

-history, artifacts, and culture.
 The cabin was originally constructed in the 1920s by cartographer Emmet Hayden who explored and mapped much of Mono County.
-He later opened the cabin as a hunting and fishing lodge that welcomed visitors that wanted to hunt and explore the surrounding wilderness.
+He later opened the cabin as a hunting and fishing lodge, welcoming visitors who wanted to explore the surrounding wilderness.

 Mammoth Consolidated Mine

-Explore the historic mine abandoned in the mountains
+Explore the historic mine abandoned in the mountains.

 An abandoned gold mine cabin in the middle of the forest near Mammoth Lakes, California.

-The Mammoth Consolidated Mine is a short trail of less than a mile that transports you back in time to explore the remnants of an abandoned mining district from the 1920s and 1930s.
+The Mammoth Consolidated Mine is a short trail of less than a mile that transports you back in time to explore the remnants of an abandoned mining district from the 1920s and 30s.

 In its six years of operation, the mine produced little over $100,000 worth of gold, earning it the underwhelming notoriety as a “somewhat successful mine”.
-On the site you can find old miner bunkhouses, the remains of an ore-processing mill, and the above pictured cabin.
+On the site, you can find old miner bunkhouses, the remains of an ore-processing mill, and the above-pictured cabin.

 Earthquake Fault

-Stare into a 60 ft hole made by an earthquake fault line
+Stare into a 60 ft hole made by an earthquake fault line.

 View of an earthquake fault line located in the deep forest of Mammoth Lakes, California